HEPATITIS A

 Transmission through blood and blood products is also possible.

-In food and water
+Through food and water

-What symptoms do patients show?
+What symptoms do sufferers show?

 What’s the incubation period – and how long are you contagious?

-Who is most at risk?
+Who is particularly at risk?

 • People in close contact with hepatitis A sufferers.